 I think a refresh button or something could help a user to quickly see the wireless network name without having to leave the dialog box.

 This is especially useful when the wireless network is activated while in the Wi-Fi Networks dialog box.
 A typical example is enabling the Wi-Fi hotspot from your smartphone to share the internet with your PC.

 Adding “Refresh” to the Wi-Fi Networks dialog box in Ubuntu GNOME

-In this article, I will show you how to add this extremely handy feature “Refresh”.
-This guide is tested on Ubuntu 18.04 LTS but should work on lower Ubuntu versions with GNOME desktop environment only.
+In this article, I will show you how to add this convenient feature, “Refresh.”
+This guide is tested on Ubuntu 18.04 LTS but should work on lower Ubuntu versions with a GNOME desktop environment only.